 Walker's Thoughts About Sexuality and Christianity

 “I believe that because of the rebellion of our first parents, humans are born with natures that conflict with God's original design.
 However, that gives us no excuse to pursue our own courses.
 We are still accountable to Him for every decision we make, including those based on sexual desire and orientation.
-The main characters in my fiction are attractive and fascinating old-school women whose lives reflect this private battle--which results in plots I hope readers will find savory and intriguing."
+The main characters in my fiction are attractive and fascinating old-school women whose lives reflect this private battle.
+Just as do characters in the Bible, some of my people make godly choices and some do not--which results in plots I hope readers will find intriguing."

 Janet Marie Walker was born in San Antonio, Texas, and grew up in Augusta, Georgia.
 She is one of eight children born to William and Marie Walker (of Jacksonville, Florida, and Charleston, South Carolina, respectively).
 As a youth, Ms. Walker enjoyed reading novels, playing sports, visiting the public library, and studying the Bible literature of Jehovah’s Witnesses.

 After graduating from A.R.
-Johnson Health Professions High School in Augusta, Ms. Walker held jobs as newspaper reporter and copy editor, TV associate producer, intern for a major New York City publishing house, cross-country truck driver and UPS package handler.
+Johnson Health Professions High School in Augusta, Ms. Walker held jobs as newspaper reporter and copy editor, TV associate producer, intern for a major New York City publishing house, UPS package handler, and cross-country truck driver.
 She once struggled as a welfare mother, and like the pivotal character in one of her fictional works, has worked as a janitor on a housekeeping staff—in Ms. Walker’s case, at the Cable News Network (CNN) headquarters in Atlanta.

 Ms. Walker studied communications and creative writing at Augusta State University, where she received the Walter Wiggins-James Lott Communications Scholarship (first and second annual recipient), the Samantha Dawes Wich Scholarship for Creative Writing, and the Will Shingleton Creative Writing Scholarship.
 At Georgia State University in Atlanta, she studied rhetoric and composition, as well as African American Studies, and performed literary research as a Ronald McNair Scholar.